skipped to

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-MUNICIPALITY OF THE DISTRICT OF LUNENBURG, NOVA SCOTIA – The Municipality of the District of Lunenburg is seeking resident input to set a community greenhouse gas (GHG) emissions reduction target.
+MUNICIPALITY OF THE DISTRICT OF LUNENBURG, NOVA SCOTIA – The Municipality of the District of Lunenburg held a ground-breaking event on Tuesday, September 7 to celebrate the construction of a Stonemont Retirement Lifestyle Community in Cookville.

 -30-